 Gas IM Menu

 Protecting America’s High Consequence Areas (HCAs)

 Beginning in 2004, gas transmission pipeline operators have been required to submit performance measure reports for pipeline infrastructure covered by Integrity Management (IM) programs.
-PHMSA uses data from these reports—due on March 15th for the previous calendar year—to monitor and report on industry progress in meeting the requirements of the Gas Transmission IM Rule, to prioritize operators for future agency inspections, and to respond to inquiries about PHMSA’s oversight program.
+PHMSA uses data from these reports, which are due on March 15th for the previous calendar year, to monitor and report on industry progress in meeting the requirements of the gas transmission pipeline integrity management (GT IM) regulations, to prioritize operators for future PHMSA inspections, and to respond to inquiries about PHMSA’s oversight program.

-Gas Transmission IM Performance shows the trend for HCA miles, Significant Incidents, Failures, and Leaks per HCA mile.
-By clicking a calendar year, you can view the data submitted by each operator.
-The causes of Significant Incidents, Failures, and Leaks in HCA are also shown.
+GT IM reporting data shows the trend for High Consequence Area (HCA) miles, and Significant Incidents, Failures, and Leaks per HCA mile.
+By selecting a calendar year, you can view the data submitted by each operator.
+The causes of Significant Incidents, Failures, and Leaks in HCAs are also shown.
 The definitions below provide additional details about the performance measures.
 Starting in 2010, operators began submitting this data separately for inTERstate and inTRAstate pipelines.
 Also, the data is submitted by-State for inTRAstate pipelines.
 Use the Inter/Intra prompt and State prompt to tailor the reports to the data you want to see.

 Assessment may include more than one tool, device, or test to inspect a particular pipeline.
 An assessment is complete when all of the required tools, devices, or tests have successfully evaluated the pipeline.

 Significant Incidents are reports from gas transmission operators that include a fatality or personal injury requiring in-patient hospitalization and those with property damage greater than $50,000 in 1984 dollars.